Overview

 Arguments

-The identity of point and axis location defined for the fastener.
+The identity of a point gving the approximate location for the fastener.

 outer_id